Scattering by curvatures, radiationless sources, transmission eigenfunctions and inverse scattering problems: Introduction

-In this paper, we are mainly concerned with the inverse problem of recovering the shape or support of an object, independent of its content, by a single measurement of the far-field pattern.
-This inverse problem is also referred to as Schiffer's problem in the literature.
-The Schiffer problem was originally posed for impenetrable obstacles, i.e., the waves cannot penetrate inside the object and only exist in the exterior of the object.
+In this context, we are concerned with the inverse problem of recovering the shape or support of an object, independent of its content, by the measurement of a single far-field pattern.
+The problem of determining the scattering potential is underdetermined for a single measurement, but solved for infinitely many incident-wave--far-field pairs \cite{SU}.
+Shape determination by one measurement is formally determined but unsolved.
+This inverse problem is also referred to as Schiffer's problem in the literature \cite{CK}.
+This problem was originally posed for impenetrable obstacles, i.e., where the waves cannot penetrate inside the object and only exist in the exterior of the object.
 M.~Schiffer was the first to show that a sound-soft obstacle can be uniquely determined by infinitely many far-field patterns.
 Schiffer's proof was based on a spectral argument for the Dirichlet Laplacian and appeared as a private communication in the monograph by Lax and Phillips \cite{LP}.
 The requirement of infinitely many far-field patterns was relaxed to a finite number by Colton and Sleeman \cite{CS} depending on the a priori knowledge of the size of the obstacle.
 The uniqueness for the sound-hard obstacle case with infinitely many far-field patterns was established by Kirsch and Kress \cite{KirKre}.
 Using infinitely many far-field patterns, Isakov established that the shape of a penetrable inhomogeneous medium can be uniquely determined \cite{Isa}.
 However, it is widely conjectured that the uniqueness for Schiffer's problem follows when using a single far-field pattern \cite{CK,Isa2}.
 The breakthrough on this problem when having a single far-field pattern was made for polyhedral obstacles \cite{AR,CY,EY2,LPRX,LRX,Liu-Zou,Ron2}.
 In \cite{HNS}, it was proved that a non-analytic Lipschitz obstacle can be uniquely recovered by at most a few far-field patterns.
 Recently, there is growing interest in establishing the uniqueness for Schiffer's problem in determining the shape of an active source or a penetrable index of refraction using a single far-field pattern, but mainly restricted to the polyhedral support \cite{Bsource,BL2016,BL2017,HSV,Ikehata}.
-It is worth mentioning that in \cite{KS1,KS2}, for a given far-field pattern, it is shown that the convex hull of any source or scattering inhomogeneity that can produce the far-field pattern can be uniquely determined.
-In this paper, using the obtained results on the geometric structures of non-radiating sources and non-radiating waves, we establish uniqueness results for Schiffer's problem in determining an active source or an inhomogeneous medium with a single far-field pattern in certain scenarios of practical interest.
-These are the first unique determination results for Schiffer's problem concerning scatterers with smooth shapes.
+In \cite{KS1,KS2} it is shown that the convex scattering support of a far-field is uniquely determined.
+The former is a subset of the convex hull of the support of any source or scattering inhomogeneity that could produce that far-field.
+In this paper, using the obtained results on the geometric structures of non-radiating sources and non-radiating waves, we establish uniqueness and approximate uniqueness results for Schiffer's problem in determining the support of an active source or an inhomogeneous medium with a single far-field pattern in our geometric scenarios.

 The rest of the paper is organized as follows.
 In Section 2, we consider the radiationless source and its geometric characterizations.
 In Section 3, we consider the non-radiating waves and transmission eigenfunctions and their geometric characterizations.
 Section 4 is devoted to the study of Schiffer's problem.